abulimov/lyricstagger/DESCRIPTION.rst

 Lyrics Tagger
 =============

-Made to automagicaly fill *'LYRICS'* tag in musical files.
+Made to automagically fill **LYRICS** tag in musical files.

+Scan music files, download missing lyrics and save it into tag.

-Now this project supports downloading lyrics from
-_ http://lyrics.wikia.com/ and writing 'LYRICS' tag
-to *'.flac'*, *'.ogg'* and *'.mp3'* files.
+As for now, this project supports downloading lyrics from http://lyrics.wikia.com/ and writing it into *'.flac'*, *'.ogg'* and *'.mp3'* files.